 Evaluate Skills, Language, Ethics, and Communication

 In a preliminary meeting, you often have the chance to ask lawyers various questions before hiring them.
-Here are a few sample questions to get a rough idea of …

-- … their skill level: ‘How have you handled similar cases in the past?’
+- to check their skill level: How have you handled similar cases in the past?

-- … their language abilities: ‘How would you summarize the problem I’m facing?’
+- to check their language abilities: How would you summarize the problem I’m facing?

-- … their ethics and values: ‘What other ways are there to make this go away?’
+- to check their ethics and values: What other ways are there to make this go away?

-Read Up on the Law Yourself
+Read the Law

 Manage Your Expectations